Logo

 • Project directors

 Hack teams comprise members with diverse backgrounds.
-Each with knowledge, experience and objective.
-Sometimes, as they seek solutions to challenges, they feel deviated, disoriented and doubtful of their abilities.
-The role of a mentor/coach is to become a beacon of hope to drive out obscurity and confusion, providing teams with new perspectives to solve challenging problems.
+Each has knowledge, experience and objectives.
+Sometimes, seeking solutions makes them feel deviated, disoriented and doubtful of their abilities.
+The role of a mentor is to become a beacon of hope to drive out obscurity and confusion, providing teams with new perspectives to solve challenging problems.
 The team needs someone with adequate experience and skills to help them glide through daunting obstacles.

 Below are some of the roles and duties of a hackathon mentor:

-• Expedite the process of generating multiple ideas for challenges and solutions through brainstorming sessions
+• Speeding up generating multiple ideas for challenges and solutions through brainstorming sessions.

-• Give unparalleled guidance on the topics that the mentor has mastered
+• Giving unparalleled guidance on the topics that the mentor has mastered.

-• Keep track of time amidst an intense event schedule
+• Keeping track of time amidst an intense event schedule.

-• Identify the person who is going to pitch the project
+• Identifying the person who is going to pitch the project.

-• Assist in the division of roles within the team
+• Assisting in the division of roles within the team.

-• Help teams if they are feeling stuck at any stage
+• Helping teams if they are feeling stuck at any stage.

 Best practices for hackathon mentors

-Some of the best practices related to mentorship that produce impressive results are as follows:
+Some of the best practices related to mentorship that produce impressive results are:

 Aligning the team’s efforts with the goals

-Mentors should know where the team needs to get and what hiccups to iron out.
-Is the aim of the hackathon a high-fidelity prototype or a low-fidelity wireframe?
+Mentors should know where the team needs and challenges.
+Mentors should help them understand where to shift their focus and the required level of effort.
+Some questions to be addressed are: Is the hackathon a high-fidelity prototype or a low-fidelity wireframe?
 What crucial business issues do participants need to address?
 How do they present their ideas by the end of the hackathon?
-Mentors should help them understand where to shift their focus and what level of effort is required.

-Nobody enjoys being caught off-guard, but everybody has some limitations.
-For example, the teams might be working on areas with which even mentors are not acquainted.
-It would be best if mentors stayed prepared beforehand in situations like these (for example, somebody volunteering as a design mentor at a fintech event even though she/he is from a different industry).
-In such cases, it would be best to research before the event and understand the intricacies of such topics.
+Everybody has their strengths and some limitations.
+For example, the teams might be working on areas with which even mentors need to be acquainted.
+It would be best if mentors stayed prepared beforehand in situations like these (for example, somebody volunteering as a design mentor at a fintech event even though they are from a different industry).
+In such cases, researching before the event and understanding such topics’ intricacies is best.

 Connecting more with the team for better coordination

 Often, mentors are within the team’s reach for a predefined amount of time.
-Typically, they may prefer going by their schedule and not according to the event.
-However, the best course of action would be to stay connected with teams through multiple communication channels should the need arise.
+They may prefer going by their schedule and not according to the event.
+However, the best action would be to stay connected with teams through multiple communication channels should the need arise.

 Avoiding unsolicited advice

-A mentor who stays around and is easily approached helps improve team morale.
-But one should ensure not to go overboard by being with them too much.
-Besides, they will receive multiple feedback from different mentors, so they might need some time to process that information, settle on a plan of action and do what is required.
-Therefore, it would be best for mentors to tell the teams beforehand when they visit to see the progress.
+A mentor who stays around and is approachable helps improve team morale.
+However, participants receive multiple feedback from different mentors, so they might need time to process that information, settle on a plan of action and do what is required.
+Therefore, mentors should tell the teams when they visit to see the progress.
 If the participants do not seek any help, they should not be disturbed.

 The hackathon teams comprise team members from diverse backgrounds; for example, some are good at coding, and some are good at visual design.
-But suppose they fail to understand what initiatives need to be taken and why they are most likely to feel directionless and apprehensive about the idea’s viability.
-In that case, the role of mentors comes into play.
+Challenges may arise when one needs to decide the initiatives that are to be taken and one is unsure about the idea’s viability.
+In that case, the role of mentors is crucial.

 If teams lack domain expertise, a mentor’s support is crucial to stay on course.
-So, with self-reflection and forethought, mentors need to gain role clarity when preparing for the hackathon.
-For example, why were you chosen as one of the guiding forces?
-Or, what inspired you to volunteer as a mentor?
-What is one thing that you know better than anyone?
+So, with self-reflection and forethought, mentors must gain role clarity when preparing for the hackathon.
+For example, why is one chosen as one of the guiding forces?
+Or, what inspired one to volunteer as a mentor?
+What is one thing that one knows better than anyone?
 Experienced mentors’ perspectives are invaluable to the teams.

-For example, let us assume that a team asks its mentor about choosing the best application model.
-Ideally, a mentor should give them hints and direct them to some resources to find a couple of model examples, encouraging them to explore and decide what works best for them.
+For example, when a team asks its mentor about choosing the best application model.
+Ideally, a mentor should give them hints and direct them to some resources to find model examples, encouraging them to explore and decide what works best.
 That is the ideal way to make a well-informed decision without relying solely on the mentor’s suggestions.

 Guiding toward success

-Most incredible mentors empower their teams, reinforce their ideas, recognize their passion, and help them chart the way forward through the maze.
-They are strong proponents of learning by doing and expect their teams to make their own decisions concerning their strategies, products and business models.
+Most incredible mentors empower their teams, reinforce their ideas, recognize their passion, and help them chart the way through the maze.
+They are strong proponents of learning by doing and expect their teams to decide on their strategies, products and business models.

 Who are hackathon judges?